-This estimate assumes that revenues collected from the 9-8-8 fee, along with additional federal funds anticipated in federal FY 2022, will sufficiently support the operations of the contracted crisis hotline centers.
-As the amount of the fee is to be established by the Department of Human Services, the OLS cannot determine the amount of revenue collected under the bill; however, the department is required to set the fee at an amount that the revenues collected fully offset the costs of the contracted centers.
+This OLS is unable to determine the amount of funds needed to sufficiently support the operations of the contracted crisis hotline centers.
 Currently, there are five crisis hotline centers in the State operated by the following entities: National Health Association of New Jersey; Caring Contact; Rutgers University Behavioral Health Care; CONTACT of Mercer County; and CONTACT of Burlington County.
 These centers are a part of the larger federal network known as the Suicide Prevention Lifeline network.
 The OLS assumes that the State will likely contract with these existing centers, and possibly others, to operate the 9-8-8 hotline.